 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Mutual of Omaha customer reviews are overwhelmingly positive

-As of July 2021, Mutual of Omaha has a 4.72 out of 5 rating with the Better Business Bureau (BBB) from 176 customers and a 4.9 out of 5 rating on Zillow from 845 customers.
-Mutual of Omaha has been accredited with the BBB since 2019 and has an A+ business rating with 14 complaints closed in the last three years — a relatively low number compared to other lenders we’ve reviewed.
+As of July 2022, Mutual of Omaha has a 4.88 out of 5 rating with the Better Business Bureau (BBB) from 892 customers and a 4.89 out of 5 rating on Zillow from 912 customers.
+Mutual of Omaha has been accredited with the BBB since 2019 and has an A+ business rating with 43 complaints closed in the last three years.

 Positive reviews from customers mention attentive and caring service from experienced loan officers, low interest rates and hiccup-free processes.
 While there are far more positive than negative reviews online, some customers have mentioned a lack of communication and clarity from loan officers, resulting in missed closing deadlines and lost earnest money.

 Weigh out both sides before making your decision.